 COURTESY AND MANNERS

-The pride and dignity we have as individuals should be reflected in the way in which we speak to and treat others.
+The pride and dignity we have as individuals should be reflected in the way that we speak to and treat others.
 The everyday acts of greeting people, apologising for lateness, speaking to others in a respectful way, standing back at doorways and so on, communicate a great deal to others about our regard for them.

-- Students are expected to treat others in the respectful manner that they would like to be treated.
+3. Students are expected to treat others in the respectful manner that they would like to be treated.

 SCHOOL UNIFORM, DRESS AND PRESENTATION

-Marist Brothers Linmeyer has a proud tradition going back to 1889 and the school uniform should be worn with pride.
+Marist Brothers Linmeyer has a tradition going back to 1889 and the school uniform should be worn with pride.
 Each student who wears the uniform is an ambassador for the school at all times.
 Poor presentation or sloppy dress communicates a lack of pride in the school and will not be tolerated.
 Taking pride in our appearance is an important way of communicating to others our sense of self-worth and dignity.

 SCHOOL UNIFORM AND DRESS

-- Blazers are to be worn at all times, excluding break time and during class.
+2. Blazers are to be worn at all times, excluding break time and during class.
 The blazer must have buttons.

-- The tie must be neatly knotted.
+3. The tie must be neatly knotted.

-- A uniform inspection will be carried out every morning during line-up.
+5. A uniform inspection will be carried out every morning during line-up.
 Matric students have full authority to insist that uniform regulations are carried out and need to set an example in this regard.

-- Jerseys must be navy and scarves; navy Grades 8 – 11, white Grade 12.
+7. Jerseys must be navy and scarves; navy Grades 8 – 11, white Grade 12.

 (c) Shoes should be polished daily.